 Adapted into a no-bake nutella bar from recipe found in Sunset Magazine.
 Substitute any preferred dried fruits or nuts you like best.

-- 1 c Dried Apricots, cut in quarters (Cherries, Blueberries, Strawberries, Apricots, Apples, ect.)
+- 1 cup (240ml) Dried Apricots, cut in quarters (or other preferred dried fruit-Blueberries, Strawberries, Apples, ect.)

-- 1 1/2 c Roasted Almonds *see note 1 for roasting raw almonds (or other preferred Nut - salted or unsalted depending on your preference)
+- 1 1/2 cups (360ml) Roasted Almonds *see note 1 for roasting raw almonds (or other preferred Nut - salted or unsalted depending on your preference)

 Line an 8"x8" pan with foil and lightly butter foil.

-- In a large bowl combine puffed brown rice cereal, dried fruits, almonds, and chocolate.
+- In a large bowl combine puffed rice cereal, dried fruits, nuts, and chocolate.
 Set aside.